Vanshika-Sharma15/Green-Cart/README.md

 # Green Cart 🍏

-Green Cart is a web application designed for seamless online shopping.
+Green Cart is a web application designed for seamless online shopping food items.
 Built with modern web technologies, it ensures users can browse and purchase items effortlessly.

 ## Features